Discover more from Timeless & Timely

 The patriarchs of the Montagues and Capulets arrived at a family crypt to find their children dead by their own hands.
 Overwhelmed with sorrow and remorse, they pledge unity, as Capulet says,

 “O brother Montague, give me thy hand:

 This is my daughter’s jointure, for no more

 Can I demand.”

-So wrapped up in the competition, in crushing the foe and "winning," we set the course of events by our actions and reactions.
-Our grace (or lack thereof) shows what we're all about.
+We get so wrapped up in the competition, in crushing the foe and "winning," we set the course of events by our actions and reactions.
+Our grace (or lack thereof) shows what we’re all about.

 You know, it’s funny: as I was thinking about this second essay this week, it struck me that grace can be correlated with empathy.
 If you have empathy for your competition, you can imagine how you’d feel in their place and can temper your behavior accordingly.

-Devoid of compassion, understanding, forgiveness and open-mindedness, it's difficult to find common ground.
+Devoid of compassion, understanding, forgiveness, and open-mindedness, it’s difficult to find common ground.